vivienm/rust-tdigest-ch/README.md

 The [t-digest][Dunning19] data structure is designed around computing accurate quantile estimates from streaming data.
-Two t-digests can be merged, making the data structure ideal for map-reduce settings.
+Two t-digests can be merged, making the data structure well suited for map-reduce settings.

 [Repository] | [Documentation]